DC to Alaska Moving Guide

 - Alaska has higher humidity and a lower average UV index compared to DC.

-- Say goodbye to the possible storms and hurricanes in DC, but be on the lookout for potential earthquakes and volcanoes in Alaska.
+- Say goodbye to the possible flooding, hurricanes or tropical remnants, severe thunderstorms, occasional tornadoes, winter storms, and heat waves in DC, but be on the lookout for potential earthquakes, volcanic ash, wildfires, coastal storms or blizzards, avalanches, flooding or landslides, and tsunami risk in Alaska.

 Financial & Community Snapshot: DC and Alaska